jairiidriss/jairiidriss.github.io/_pages/about.md

 A short biography
 ======
-I am Idriss JAIRI, a Ph.D. student in machine learning at the University of Lille.
+I am IdrissZa JAIRI, a Ph.D. student in machine learning at the University of Lille.
 Having a background in software engineering and data science.

 Education
 ======